-A trip is a sequence of two or more stops that occurs at specific time.
-You define trips in the trips.txt file, which has the following structure:
+A trip is a sequence of two or more stops within a specific time.
+You define trips in the trips.txt file with this structure:

-trip_headsign field should contain the text that appears on the vehicle or on signage that identifies a specific line variant to riders.
+trip_headsign field should contain text that appears on the vehicle or signage that identifies a specific line variant to riders.
 It shouldn’t duplicate the values in the

-In most cases a headsign contains information about a trip destination.
-However, you can also use a direction like inbound/outbound if that matches the signage your passengers see.
+A headsign typically has information about a trip destination.
+However, if it’s similar to other passenger signage, you can also use a direction like “inbound or outbound.”

-Although it’s not mandatory, we recommend that you provide a
+It’s not mandatory, but we recommend you provide a

 trip_headsign.
-Otherwise, we'll use the name of the last stop of the corresponding trip as the
+If you don’t, we use the name of the last stop as the

-A circular trip, also known as a loop trip, is a trip that follows a circular path.
-The above guidelines for headsigns also apply for circular trips.
-For example, provide headsign information that shows riders the direction in which the vehicle is going.
+A circular or loop trip follows a circular path.
+The guidelines for headsigns apply to circular trips.
+For example, you must provide headsign information that shows riders the direction in which the vehicle is going.

 stop_headsigns in the stop_times.txt file.
 The

-stop_headsign describes the direction for trips departing from the stop for which it's defined.
-Adding
+stop_headsign describes the direction for trips that depart from the stop for which it's defined.
+You can add

-stop_headsigns to each stop of a trip allows you to change the headsign information along a trip.
+stop_headsigns to each stop to allow you to change the headsign information along a trip.